InteropIO/net-examples/io-connect-anything/readme.md

 # io-connect-anything

-This repo contains a simple .net framework console application demonstrates glueifying of 3rd party applications - in this case Notepad and Paint.
+This repo contains a simple .net framework console application and demonstrates glueifying of 3rd party applications - in this case Notepad and Paint.

 ### Notes: